gvwilson/thirdbit/src/fiction/cherne/index.md

 ### The Gulf of Szigorú {#the-gulf-of}

-The Gulf of Szigorú lies north of the Inequator, between the Central Brumosos and the Yr.
+The Gulf of Szigorú lies north of the Inequator, between the Central Churyas and the Yr.
 The area was the scene of the Disputation's fiercest battles, and their scars are still visible.
 The most prominent is Mount Narjemczy, Cherne's only volcano.
 Further south lies Hrstil Canyon (called "Arusettirn Canyon" in